openbikesensor/OpenBikeSensor3dPrintableCase/README.md

 This repository contains a lot of files for different options

+* The `export/` folder contains the latest prebuilt `.stl` files for 3D printing.
+  You can use those unless you want to make customizations.
+If you contribute changes to the models, you can refresh the models you changed using the ``make export-all`` command.
+* The `legacy/` folder contains old versions of the case, including lots of variants that were created but unmaintained.
+These were built with proprietary software packages and often available in their native format(s) and therefore mostly uneditable for most of the community.
+A lot of these files are also available in STEP format, and of course exported as STL for printing.
+We keep these files around for reference and convenience.
+* The `lib/` folder contains common OpenSCAD files with library functions and modules, as well as exports of other objects that can be imported in the part files, e.g. to check dimensions.
 * The `src/` folder contains OpenSCAD scripts for all parts.
 Not all parts are needed for printing a working enclosure.
 Please check the documentation (links on top) to assemble your custom list of parts for the variant you want to build.
-* The `lib/` folder contains common OpenSCAD files with library functions and modules, as well as exports of other objects that can be imported in the part files, e.g. to check dimensions.
+* The `render/thumbnails/` folder contains rendered views of the parts.
+These images should be refreshed with changes to the parts using the `make thumbnails` command if you plan to submit your changes.
+They are used in this `README.md`.
 * The `variables.scad` file contains all variables used in any of the parts.
   You can customize everything by editing this file, or passing new variable values on the OpenSCAD command line.
-* The `legacy/` folder contains old versions of the case, including lots of variants that were created but unmaintained.
-These were built with proprietary software packages and often available in their native format(s) and therefore mostly uneditable for most of the community.
-A lot of these files are also available in STEP format, and of course exported as STL for printing.
-We keep these files around for reference and convenience.

 ## The Standard Variant